 The first Estonian resident Ambassador to Egypt, Mr. Paul Teesalu presented his credentials to President Muhammad Hosni Mubarak on 6 December 2010.

-The current Estonian Ambassador to Egypt Mr. Sander Soone presented his credentials to President Abdul Fattah al-Sisi on 14 September 2014.
-Ambassador Soone also represents Estonia in the League of Arab States and the African Union.
+From September 2017 until July 2019 Estonian Ambassador to Egypt was Mr. Sander Soone.
+Ambassador Soone also represented Estonia in the League of Arab States and the African Union.

 Egyptian Ambassador to Estonia Mr. Sherif Yehia Refaat presented his credentials to President Kersti Kaljulaid on 21 March 2017.
 Ambassador Refaat resides in Helsinki.

 16 April 2019, the Estonia-Egypt parliamentary group was established in the Riigikogu, chaired by Oudekki Loone.

 At the beginning of the 1920s, dozens of Estonians lived in Egypt, having found themselves in Egypt following the defeat of the armies of Denikin and Wrangel in South Russia.
 The majority of the Estonians soon left Egypt, while some stayed in Egypt.
 Several female Estonian missionaries, who were part of the Egyptian General Mission established in 1898, found work and began a new life in Egypt.

 At the beginning of 1925, Jaan Lattik, a clergyman and educator, and Ernst Ederberg, an architect visited Egypt.
 At the same period, Lattik published his travel memoirs "To the South", at first in the newspaper "Päevaleht" and thereafter as a separate book.